Writing a Business Plan: Step-by-Step Guide

 9. Appendix and Supporting Documentation

-You may also include letters of recommendation, customer testimonials, and product pictures.
-Consider adding your incorporation documents and any legal contracts or licensing information that impacts your business.
+You may also append letters of recommendation, customer testimonials, and product pictures.
+Consider adding your incorporation documents and any legal contracts or licensing information that could affect your business as it grows.

 Tips for Writing an Effective Business Plan

-Tips for writing an effective business plan include:
+Some tips for writing an effective business plan are:

 • Be clear and concise: Use simple language and avoid jargon to make the plan easy to understand.